facjure/public-domain-poetry/README.md

 Poetroid is a platform, currently in active development, built to search, discover, and share poetry together.
 It's written entirely in [Clojure](http://clojure.org/) and [Clojurescript](https://github.com/clojure/clojurescript) and can hence, run on any virtual machine like android, mac, or pc, or any modern browser like firefox, safari, and chrome.
 In short, it's built for web, mobile, and print.

-Once a larger repository of poems are curated, they will be fed into our [ai](http://en.wikipedia.org/wiki/Artificial_intelligence) engine running on the cloud, clustered and distributed across nodes, where each node analyzes, transforms, and writes a taxonomy of poetry built by artists and poets.
+Once a larger repository of poems exist they will be fed into our [ai](http://en.wikipedia.org/wiki/Artificial_intelligence) engine running on the cloud, clustered and distributed across nodes, where each node analyzes, transforms, and writes a taxonomy of poetry built by artists and poets.
 An early prototype (no ai server), showcasing the poems with a basic search exists [here](http://poetroid.com/).
 It shows a poem per page, line endings saved, aligned typographically to the size of your screen.
-Tags and metada can be clicked naturally to discover similar poems based on curator's metadata.
-An in-line, [markdown](http://daringfireball.net/projects/markdown/) based editor with live preview is also available to approved curators to enable them to edit and save a poem from any device.
+Tags and metada can be clicked naturally to discover similar poems' metadata.
+An in-line, [markdown](http://daringfireball.net/projects/markdown/) based editor with live preview, inspired from [Medium](https://medium.com/), is also available to approved curators.

+## Status, Roadmap

-An early version of this app, written in [Python](http://www.python.org/) and [Javascript](http://en.wikipedia.org/wiki/JavaScript), is available on request.
+Previous versions of this app (now arhived), written in [Python](http://www.python.org/) and [Javascript](http://en.wikipedia.org/wiki/JavaScript), are available on request.

-## Roadmap

 The repo and the poetroid platform is currently in *research & development*.